 The figural work I make is done in the studio.
 These pieces are large and emotionally loaded.
 They take quite along time, often months, to complete.

-I am also a member of the Wild Women, an eclectic group of artists who show together in various venues every year.
+I am now an Emerita in the Wild Women, an eclectic and organic group of artists who show together in various venues every year.
 I was an active member beginning as a Guest Artist for 23 years. www.wildwomenartists.com